divio/divio-cloud-docs/how-to/interact-database.rst

 routed to port 5432 internally.

-The ports are ``<host port>:<container port>`` - you can choose another host port if you are already using 5432 on your host.
+The ports are ``<host port>:<container port>`` - you can choose another host port if you are already using that port on your host.

 Now restart the ``db`` container with: ``docker-compose up -d db``